Do You Have Symptoms of Bone Spurs?

-Many of us can develop bone spurs in one part of our body or another, and not even know they exist.
+Many of us can develop bone spurs and not even know they exist.
 Some of us, however, are not so fortunate.
-Osteophytes can cause pain in the neck and back, as well as radiating type pains through the extremities such as the arms and legs.
+Osteophytes most commonly cause pain in the neck and back, feet, as well as radiating pain through the extremities such as the arms and legs.
 Bone spurs in the spine can be particularly painful.
 One area where bone spurs seem to be prevalent is in the disc spaces between vertebrae.
 As the discs and their attached ligaments begin to wear down, the body begins to thicken the ligaments.
 Over time, the ligaments can calcify and shed small fragments.
 The presence of this additional material in the spine can cause compression and pain.

 Bone Spur Prevention